Sanster/pytorch-network-slimming/README.md

 ## How to use pns in your project

-1. Understand the content of this paper [Learning Efficient Convolutional Networks Through Network Slimming](http://openaccess.thecvf.com/content_iccv_2017/html/Liu_Learning_Efficient_Convolutional_ICCV_2017_paper.html)
+1. Understand the content of this paper [Learning Efficient Convolutional Networks Through Network Slimming](http://openaccess.thecvf.com/content_iccv_2017/html/Liu_Learning_Efficient_Convolutional_ICCV_2017_paper.html)，install pns by run `python3 setup.py install`
 2. Refer to the `gen_schema.py` script to generate the pruning schema.
 You may need to implement your own `build_model` section
 3. Training: call `update_bn_grad` after `loss.backward()`